lolbraa/Blesta-Utilities/README.md

 For the keyboardwarriors missing shortcuts on [Blesta Translator](https://translate.blesta.com/translation/).
 This scripts simply adds shortcuts to lessen the hassle of having to use the mouse.

+###Installation
+Add [Tampermonkey](https://www.tampermonkey.net/) (or similar) to your browser.
-You copy the script into [Tampermonkey](https://www.tampermonkey.net/) and refresh the page.
+Create a new script and copy it into the editor.

-Shortcuts
+Shortcuts are configurable.
+Defaults:
 "CTRL" + "M" to submit translation.
 "CTRL" + "," to copy the Google translation.
 "CTRL" + "." to click the first contribution (in confirmation-mode).